-Oversubscription Criteria for admission 2019
+Oversubscription Criteria for admission 2022

-The planned admissions number (PAN) is 240.
+The planned admissions number (PAN) is 300.
 In the event of oversubscription Governors will offer places to applicants who meet the following oversubscription criteria.
-Before the application of oversubscription criteria children with a statement of special educational need or Education (SSEN) or Health and Care Plan (EHCP) which names the school will be admitted.
+Before the application of oversubscription criteria children with an Education Health and Care Plan (EHCP) which names the school will be admitted.
 As a result of this, the published admissions number will be reduced accordingly.
-Places are then offered to categories A1, A2 and then A3 first.
+Places are then offered to categories A1 and then A2 first.
 All other applicants will then be ranked in order using the oversubscription criteria B-H below.
 If there are places unfilled after the allocation of places to those who meet the oversubscription criteria, and after the allocation of reserved places, other places will be offered in order of distance of the child's normal address from the school address.